About the CLE

 Trailblazing in Our Industry

 On April 11, 2023, the CLE was awarded an Online Tutoring Program Certification through the Association of Colleges for Tutoring and Learning Assistance (ACTLA).
 This certification serves as a national endorsement of the quality of the CLE’s online tutoring services.
 The CLE was the first learning center in Texas to achieve this recognition, and ninth in the nation.
+Building on that tradition of innovation and excellence, in August 2025 the CLE became the first community college learning center in Texas to earn accreditation through the International Center for Supplemental Instruction (ICSI).

 back to top